 Our goal is to encourage news websites to adopt HTTPS encryption by default as soon as possible.
 If you’d like more information on how HTTPS enhances security and privacy, and prevents censorship, you can visit our Why page.
 If you work at a news organization and would like technical resources on how your site can switch over to HTTPS, head over to our How page.
+If you’d like to learn more about configuring onion services for your site, head over to Tor’s page.
+Note that sites providing onion services will need to also configure the Onion-Location header for our scanner to detect it, which you can read about here.

 The easiest way to improve your score is by securing your site!
 Secure the News automatically re-scans sites every day, so check out your site's score page (accessible by clicking your site's name on the scoreboard) to see what you can do improve your score.
 Any changes that you make will be automatically detected, and your score updated to reflect them, within 24 hours.